FROM OUR FARm and further afield

 SUSTAINABLE WILD FOOD & FISH

-To protect the world’s vulnerable fisheries, we have a policy to never source from the Marine Conservation Society ‘fish to avoid’ list and most comes from known day boats in the south west.
+To protect the world’s vulnerable fisheries, we have a policy to never source from the Marine Conservation Society ‘fish to avoid’ list and most comes from known day boats in the south west of England.
 Where wild stocks are too delicate to harvest, we seek the best, most sustainable fish farms to supply us.
 This is the case for Atlantic salmon, which is a vulnerable wild species.
 We also benefit from wild game, plants and fungi, in season.
 Approximately 10% is wild, or a sustainable alternative to wild, and scrupulously audited by our own team.

 Many of our organic suppliers produce with artisanal methods.
 And sometimes we find a non-organic product so good, so unbeatable in flavour compared to organic versions, that we just have to sell it.
 For example many artisans in cheese and charcuterie use sustainable methods, and maybe organic ingredients, but don’t go through the admin work of certification.
 In all cases, we are proud of their provenance story: where the ingredients are sourced and how the product is made.